 Pre-requisite: Compassion Stress Management or it’s equivalent

-Target Audience: This is an intermediate level training for clinicians, students and other professionals who counsel their peers who have been traumatized by their work in the trauma treatment profession.
+Target Audience: Clinical mental health counselors, marriage and family therapists, psychologists, graduate students, and other professionals who counsel their peers who have been traumatized by their work in the trauma treatment profession.

 Presenter: Vanessa Snyder, PhD

 Dr. Vanessa Snyder is a Licensed Professional Counselor, Licensed Marriage and Family Therapist, Certified Sex Therapist, Certified Traumatologist, and AAMFT Approved Supervisor.
 She is a 2008 graduate as well as the VP of the Institute of Trauma and Recovery and the Dean of Clinical Affairs at Richmont Graduate University.
 She received her PhD in Counselor Education and Supervision from Regent University in VA.
 Her areas of research interests include: trauma in families, sexual abuse and trauma, trauma treatment with play/art therapy, assessment in treatment of adults who experience trauma/complex trauma, secondary traumatic stress, complex trauma model protocol used for human trafficking and dissociative disorders.